 Produce Guide: Bell Peppers

 Bell peppers are rich in vitamin C and contain more than twice the vitamin C of an orange.
-They are great for boosting the immune system, lowering inflammation in the arteries that leads to heart disease, diabetes, and cholesterol build up.
-Each variety has it’s own unique nutrients.
+They are great for boosting the immune system and lowering inflammation in the arteries that leads to heart disease, diabetes, and cholesterol build-up.
+Each variety has its own unique nutrients.
 All contained phenolic compounds, ascorbic acid, carotenoids, and free radical scavenging activity.
-Green peppers showed the highest phenolic activity, but less of a carotenoid content than the red and yellow varieties.
+Green peppers showed the highest phenolic activity, but less carotenoid content than the red and yellow varieties.
 The red peppers had the most ascorbic acid and a higher level of free radical scavenging activity.
-So eating a variety of these makes a difference non the amount of nutrient benefit you get from them.
+So eating a variety of these makes a difference on the amount of nutrient benefit you get from them.

 NUTRIENT BREAKDOWN OF BELL PEPPERS